xurei/shadertastic-doc/docs/effect-development/effect-filter-reference.md

 // Texture of the source (filters only) uniform texture2d image;
-// Intermediate texture where the previous step will be rendered uniform texture2d tex_interm; // (for multistep effects)
+// Intermediate texture where the previous step will be rendered uniform texture2d tex_interm; // (for multisteps effects)
 // Width of a pixel in the UV space uniform float upixel;
 // Height of a pixel in the UV space uniform float vpixel;
 // Seed for random functions
 uniform float rand_seed;
-// index of current step (for multistep effects) uniform int current_step;
+// index of current step (for multisteps effects) uniform int current_step;
 // number of steps (for multisteps effects) uniform int nb_steps;